quicwg/base-drafts/draft-ietf-quic-qpack.md

 Each header block contains a Largest Reference (see {{absolute-index}}) which identifies the table state necessary for decoding.
 If the greatest absolute index in the dynamic table is less than the value of the Largest Reference, the stream is considered "blocked."
-While blocked, header field data MUST remain in the blocked stream's flow control window.
+While blocked, header field data should remain in the blocked stream's flow control window.
 When the Largest Reference is zero, the frame contains no references to the dynamic table and can always be processed immediately.

 A decoder can permit the possibility of blocked streams by setting